survivejs/react-book/manuscript/03_webpack_and_react.md

 Note that every time you perform a modification, the browser updates with a flash.
 That's unfortunate because this means our application loses state.
 It doesn't matter yet, but as we keep on expanding the application this will become painful.
 It is annoying to manipulate the user interface back to the state in which it was to test something.

+We have already implemented the development server side setup for this.
+The problem is that we are missing a part that allows the client portion to catch the changes and patch the code.
+Some setup is needed in order to add it to our project.

-We can work around this problem using hot loading. [babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform) allows us to instrument React components in various ways.
+[babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform) allows us to instrument React components in various ways.
 Hot loading is one of these.
-It is enabled through [react-transform-hmr](https://github.com/gaearon/react-transform-hmr).
+It can be enabled through [react-transform-hmr](https://github.com/gaearon/react-transform-hmr).

 *react-transform-hmr* will swap React components one by one as they change without forcing a full refresh.
 Given it just replaces methods, it won't catch every possible change.
 This includes changes made to class constructors.
 There will be times when you will need to force a refresh, but it will work most of the time.